Join Our FREE Live Webinar

 An assignment fee (“wholesale fee”) is then agreed upon between you and the buyer.
 You will then need to execute an Assignment of Real Estate Purchase and Sale agreement between you and the buyer.

-As the assignor you are assigning all of your duties and obligations that you agreed upon in the original purchase and sale agreement with the seller of the property.
-This means that the buyer must purchase the property at the original agreed-upon price between you and the seller as stated in the original contract.
+As the assignor, you are assigning all of the duties and obligations that you agreed upon in the original purchase and sale agreement with the seller of the property.
+This means that the buyer must purchase the property at the originally agreed-upon price between you and the seller, as stated in the original contract.

 Just because the assignor of the contract is not the one purchasing the property doesn’t mean there isn’t additional work to be completed to ensure the deal gets closed.
 Once a buyer is found to sell the contract to, it is time to make sure the buyer follows through and closes on the deal.